Chinese Lanterns — History, Utilization, Tradition, Culture, and Artifact

 According to the different types and functions of Chinese lanterns throughout history, the uses of colors and patterns are not quite strict.

-Besides festivals, there are two ceremonies that have regulated the use of colors and patterns regarding lanterns, which are still followed by most Chinese people.
+Besides festivals, two ceremonies have regulated the use of colors and patterns regarding lanterns, which most Chinese people still follow.

 Wedding

-Besides lucky characters, other patterns that represent love are also popular, such as dragon and phoenix, Chinese knots, and flowers.
+Besides lucky characters, other patterns representing love are also popular, such as dragons and phoenixes, Chinese knots, and flowers.

 Click to Read More About Chinese Symbols for Love and Traditional Love Tokens